 Can I get my Charges Dismissed?

-You may be eligible for the Drug Education and Community Service Program in Connecticut if you are charged with drug possession under C.G.S. §21a-279 or §21a-279a.
-A top Connecticut drug possession lawyer will tell you that if you are granted this diversionary program it can trigger the suspension of your drug case’s prosecution and if you complete all of the program’s requirements then your charges will be dismissed in their entirety.
+You may be eligible for the Drug Education and Community Service Program in Connecticut if you are charged with drug possession under C.G.S. §21a-279.
+A top Connecticut lawyer will tell you that if you are granted this diversionary program it can trigger the suspension of your drug possession case’s prosecution, and if you complete all of the program’s requirements then your charges will be dismissed in their entirety.

 Talk to a Connecticut Drug Possession Attorney Today

 Drug possession offenses of any nature can have serious consequences.
 Do not attempt to fight charges alone.
-If you have been arrested for drug possession, contact an experienced Connecticut drug possession attorney at Mark Sherman Law today to help determine the legal defense strategies available to you.
+If you have been arrested for controlled substances, contact an experienced Connecticut drug possession attorney at Mark Sherman Law today to help determine the legal defense strategies available to you.